vmendo/chef_cookbooks/README.md

 * The package named 'cowsay' is installed
 * The package named 'tree' is installed
-* The file named /etc/motd is created
+* The file named /etc/motd is created reading info from system using OHAI

 ## APACHE